 Keller & Keller can help you decide whether filing a claim for Social Security disability benefits is the right choice.
 Social Security’s disability process can be daunting, and the agency follows a variety of complicated rules when evaluating your claim.
 When we file your application, we will help you submit evidence in the manner most likely to win your claim.

-When you call Keller & Keller for help filing an application for Social Security benefits, an attorney will evaluate and begin developing your case before your application is even filed.
+When you call Keller & Keller, our Social Security attorneys will help with filing your application for benefits, and will evaluate and begin developing your case before your application is even filed.
 Our trained staff understands Social Security’s complicated application process, and will guide you through it from the very beginning.
 Don’t risk wasting months of your time—and losing access to much-needed benefits—by trying to go it alone.
 Call Keller & Keller for a free consultation today.